Electrical Engineering Graduate Program FAQ

 Is GRE required?

 Yes.
-Reporting of Graduate Record Examination (GRE) general test scores are mandatory and no application will be processed without GRE scores.
+GRE test scores are mandatory and no application will be processed without them.
 The school code for The University of Akron is 1829.

 Successful applicants who are admitted to our program typically do not have quantitative scores lower than the 85th percentile.
-Individual faculty may expect better performance for you to receive Graduate Research Assistantship in their groups.
+Individual faculty may expect better scores in order to receive a graduate assistantship.

 Are English language testing scores required?

-Yes if you are an international applicant.
-International students must submit official Test of English as a Foreign Language (TOEFL) scores with a minimum total of either: 550 (Paper Based Test), 213 (Computer Based Test), 79 iBT or 6.5 for IELTS.
+If you are an international applicant - yes.
+International students must submit their official TOEFL scores with a minimum total of either: 550 (Paper Based Test), 213 (Computer Based Test), 79 iBT or 6.5 for IELTS.

 Do I need transcripts from my undergraduate institution?